 10/26/2017 – This webinar will discuss how credentialing, privileging, and enrollment practices affect financial performance, and will identify three ways hospitals and systems can positively impact their revenue cycles by optimizing their medical staff services department.
 CFOs and revenue cycle managers will take away a checklist of areas to make improvements, plus models for determining revenue impacts in their own organization.
 Register Now!

 Age catches up with all of us, but in medicine, it’s catching up with some more than others.
 In 2015, the number of practicing physicians older than 55 (a.k.a.
 Aging Physicians) topped 30 percent.
 In some specialties, aging is even more prevalent.
 In 2013, more than half of neurologists, orthopedic surgeons, cardiologists, psychiatrists, oncologists, pulmonologists,… [Read More]

 9/21/2017 – A timely look at the compliance and risk side of credentialing.
 What is negligent credentialing and where/when is it most commonly found?
 Attendees will take away a checklist of areas to look for issues in their own organizations.
-Register Now!
+Watch Now!